Faster Ray Tracing through Hierarchy Cut Code: Results

 \subsubsection{Adapting Large Scene}

-Experiments show that the existing reordering techniques cannot achieve good acceleration result in large scale scenes.
-In the large scale scenes, each ray can only use a small part of the code.
-Most of the codes will be wasted because they are used to express parts that the ray will never access.
-In order to solve this problem, we need to apply some scene partitioning methods to ensure that the encoding bits will not be wasted in the place that the current perspective will not see at all.
+The experiments have demonstrated that existing reordering techniques struggle to achieve significant acceleration results in large-scale scenes.
+In such scenarios, each ray only utilizes a small portion of the code, resulting in a considerable waste of encoding bits that represent parts of the scene the ray will never access.
+To address this issue, it becomes necessary to employ scene partitioning methods to ensure that the encoding bits are not wasted on areas that are not within the current perspective.